 But as we mentioned earlier, there’s a big grey area, created by HMRC’s subjective definition, and that makes things a bit more complicated.

-• whether that advance is non-trivial in the eyes of someone with relevant industry experience, and
+- whether that advance is genuine and non-trivial in the eyes of someone with relevant industry experience, and

 Each of these judgements is nuanced and subjective, not black and white.
-R&D projects lie on an eligibility spectrum that runs all the way from ‘We can’t see how this could possibly qualify’ to ‘There’s a really, really strong case why this qualifies’.
+R&D projects lie on an eligibility spectrum that runs all the way from ‘We can’t see how this could possibly qualify’ to ‘There’s a really, really strong case why this qualifies’ – and this is where the assessment of the competent professional is crucial to the integrity of the claim.

-So when an advisor says that a particular project is ‘eligible’, what they’re really saying is ‘In our opinion, this work is a match for HMRC’s definition of R&D, so we’d be happy to help you claim for it’.
+So when an advisor says that a particular project is ‘eligible’, what they’re really saying is ‘In our opinion, and based on the evidence that has been provided, this work is a match for HMRC’s definition of R&D, so we’d be happy to help you claim for it’.

-Your primary task as an advisor is not to become an industry expert in your clients’ field, so that you can figure this out.
-Instead, you have to get really good at explaining the criteria to your client, so that THEIR technical experts can see whether or not there’s a good case to be made.
+Your primary task as an advisor is not to become an expert in all areas of technology (which would be impossible in any case).
+Instead, you have to get really good at explaining the eligibility criteria to your client, so that THEIR technical experts can see whether or not there’s a good case to be made.

-As well as the article and free checklist referenced earlier, we also offer a course called Establishing Eligibility which covers the subject in a lot of detail.
+As well as the article and free checklist referenced earlier, we also offer a course called Explaining Eligibility, which covers the subject in a lot of detail.

 Step 3 recap

 Explain HMRC’s guidance to your client and get their expert view on how their project qualifies.
-Gather the information you’ll need about the advance they worked towards, and the challenges they overcame, which you’ll need to back up the claim.
+Gather the information you’ll need about the advance they worked towards, and the challenges they overcame, which you’ll need to prepare the claim.

 Step 4 – Gather relevant costs and work out value of the claim

-After you and the client have talked through the project, and agreed exactly which parts of which projects will be covered by the claim, your next step is to gather from the client all the information about the qualifying expenditure on the project.
+After you and the client have talked through their work, and agreed exactly which parts of which projects will be included within the claim, your next step is to gather from the client all the information about the qualifying expenditure on the project.

 What costs qualify for R&D tax relief

-The major expense is usually staff costs – including pay, national insurance, and pension contributions.
-You should work out the total cost of the staff member, and then work out what percentage of their time was spent exclusively on the R&D project – and if necessary, on the parts of the project which you are claiming for.
+The major expense is usually staff costs – including salary, national insurance, and employer’s pension contributions.
+You should work out the total cost of the staff member, and then work out what percentage of their time was spent on R&D.

-At the most, we recommend you claim for 95% of staff costs – even for employees who ONLY work on qualifying R&D projects.
-This leaves room for time spent on things like annual reviews, company-wide meetings, safety training etc, which aren’t included.
+At the most, we’d recommend you claim for 95% of staff costs – even for employees who ONLY work on qualifying R&D projects.
+This leaves room for time spent on things like annual reviews, company-wide meetings, safety training etc, which aren’t R&D-related.

-There are a few specific mistakes you could make in the costs section of your report that might raise a red flag with HMRC.
-100% staff apportionments are one of them!
+There are a few things in the costs section of your report that might raise a red flag with HMRC.
+100% staff apportionments can be one of them!
+In some cases those apportionments can be defensible, but you’ll need to make the case for it in your initial claim.
 Reducing your apportionment will have a nominal effect on the overall claim value, but with a huge benefit in reducing the risk of that enquiry.

 For a full list of the red flags you should avoid in your claims, download our free Red Flag Checklist.